yangong23/VSEnetworksIR/README.md

 ```
 wget https://iudata.blob.core.windows.net/scan/data.zip
 ```
-Only Flirk30K is needed by this paper.
+Extract data from data.zip, and only f30k_precomp is needed by this paper.

 #### 2 Vocabularies:
 * Only for SCAN: